fenok/articles/ssr-data-fetching/ssr-data-fetching.en.md

 In case of **Fetch-Then-Render**, it's not a problem.
 Since the requests are centralized, we can simply wait for them all and then render the app only once.

 **Fetch-on-Render**, however, forces us to render the app _at least_ two times.
-The idea is to render the app, wait for started requests and repeat until there are no more promises to wait for.
+The idea is to render the app, wait for the started requests and repeat until there are no more requests to wait for.
 If it sounds inefficient and non-production-ready, don't you worry: it's exactly what Apollo [does](https://github.com/apollographql/apollo-client/blob/da4e9b95dcf11328cc568a5518151fb80de8f8df/src/react/ssr/getDataFromTree.ts#L52).

 **Render-as-You-Fetch** is the same as **Fetch-Then-Render**, but less efficient (it requires two renders, one of which is useless).